12.5. Extending Python to run in parallel

-As of version 2.0.0 it allows passing a custom MPI communicator to the LAMMPS constructor, which means one can easily run one or more LAMMPS instances on subsets of the total MPI ranks.
+We recommend the use of mpi4py as it is the more complete MPI interface, and as of version 2.0.0 mpi4py allows passing a custom MPI communicator to the LAMMPS constructor, which means one can easily run one or more LAMMPS instances on subsets of the total MPI ranks.

 python setup.py build sudo python setup.py install

 Again, the “sudo” is only needed if required to copy mpi4py files into your Python distribution’s site-packages directory.
 To install with user privilege into the user local directory type